 Ellen Williams married in June of 1896 to Charles Brooks Morrill, a dry goods merchant.
 After their marriage, they lived at 353 Marlborough with her mother.
 He previously had lived at 107 Blue Hill Avenue.

-Ellen Hutchings and the Morrills continued to live at 353 Marlborough in 1901, but had moved to 183 Bay State Road by 1902.
+Ellen Hutchings and the Morrills continued to live at 353 Marlborough during the 1900-1901 winter season, but moved thereafter to 183 Bay State Road.

-John and Alice Lavalle were divorced ca. 1908.
-Alice Lavalle continued to live at 353 Marlborough.
-She apparently inherited the house after her father’s death in 1927, and is shown as the owner on the 1928 Bromley map.
+John and Alice Lavalle divorced ca. 1908.
+Alice Lavalle continued to live at 353 Marlborough and on August 28, 1918, her father transferred the property to her.
 She also maintained a home in Nahant.